List of Crayola crayon colors: Fabric Crayons

 In 1976, Crayola released a pack of eight Fabric Crayons.
 Each crayon was named after a standard color.
 In 1980, "Light Blue" was discontinued and replaced with Black.
+In 1981, "Magenta" was renamed to "Red".
 The colors' hexadecimal values are currently unknown.
 The names of the colors are listed below:

 Metallic Crayons (Canada)

 In 1987, Crayola released a pack of 16 Metallic Crayons in Canada.
 Four of the colors are named after four of the standard colors.
 Also, one of the colors is named before a Metallic FX color.
 The colors' hexadecimal values are currently unknown.
 The names of the colors are listed below: